 To build on our previous extensive engagement with stakeholders, we are running a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.

 This is a two-stage, six-month public consultation, which will run from January until August 2014.
 The consultation as a whole will also address revising the NMC’s Code.
 Our Code sets out the standards of good nursing and midwifery practice.

-In part one we are focusing our consultation on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
+In part one we focused our consultation on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
 This will help ensure the system we launch in December 2015 is flexible and fit for purpose.
 We also used this part of the consultation to gather information to draft a revised NMC Code and develop guidance for revalidation.